RichardKelley/dendron/docs/1_tutorial_seq.md

 import dendron
 from dendron.actions.causal_lm_action import CausalLMActionConfig, CausalLMAction
 ```

-We are going to create a custom `dendron.ActionNode` to implement our TTS capability, but it turns out we don't need a new node type: `CausalLMAction` works just as well to implement TTS as it does to generate text.
-Next we import the components we need specifically for speech generation:
+We import `CausalLMAction` as in Part 0 to create a chat node.
+We are going to create a custom `dendron.ActionNode` to implement our TTS capability, so next we import the components we need specifically for speech generation:

 ```python linenums="1"
 import torch